Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

 The main tool we use to study $\j^2$ is \emph{synthetic spectra}.
-Introduced by Pstr\k{a}gowski \cite{syntheticspectra}, the $\infty$-category of synthetic spectra $\Syn$ can be thought of as an $\infty$-category of ANSSs.
+As far as the techniques of this article are concerned, one could alternatively use the \emph{$\mathbf{C}$-motivic modular forms} of \cite{mmf}.
+The $\infty$-category of synthetic spectra $\Syn$, introduced by Pstr\k{a}gowski \cite{syntheticspectra}, can be thought of as an $\infty$-category of ANSSs.
 For example, there is a functor $\nu \colon \Sp \to \Syn$ such that $\nu X$ exactly encodes the ANSS of $X$.
-In particular, $\nu \tmf_3$ encodes the well-known ANSS for $\tmf_3$.
-We then define a synthetic spectrum $\j^2_\BP$ that encodes a \emph{modified} ANSS for $\j^2$ and is also readily computable from the fibre of the map $\psi^2-1 \colon \nu\tmf \to \nu\tmf$.
+In particular, $\nu \tmf_3$ encodes the well-known ANSS for $\tmf_3$ as described in \cite{bauer} or \cite{smfcomputation}, for example.
+We then define a synthetic spectrum $\j^2_\BP$ that encodes a \emph{modified} ANSS for $\j^2$ and is also readily computable from the fibre of the map $\psi^2-1 \colon \nu\tmf \to \nu\tmf$ acting on the ANSS for $\tmf$.
 As mentioned in \cite{syntheticj}, the classical ANSS for $\j^1$ does not appear in the literature, let alone an ANSS for $\j^2$.
 These synthetic methods provide us with a viable inroad to detection statements regarding $\j^2$, eventually leading us to \Cref{maintheorem}.\\

-This article is a sequel to \cite{syntheticj}, where we defined the vertical $t$-structure on $\Syn$ and used this to provide a simple proof of the classical statement that $\j^1$ detects the divided $\al$-family.
-Together these two articles are the first steps in a wider project of detection statements of ring spectra using modern techniques of synthetic spectra.
-A quick modified AN-filtration argument (similar to \Cref{filtrationone}) shows that $\j^2$ at $p\geq 5$ can only detect the divided $\alpha$-family, but at $p=2$ we have preliminary results which reveal the possibility of other new detection statements, although the computations are much more complicated.
-We are also exploring (connective) forms of Behrens' $Q(N)$ spectra of \cite{ktwospheremark}; see \Cref{qnremark}.
-It is also noted in \Cref{multuiplicativestructureonqtwo} that $Q(2)$ does \textbf{not} give better results on the nonvanishing of products of $\beta$-family elements, hence our focus of $\j^2$ here.
+This article is a sequel to \cite{syntheticj}, where we defined linear $t$-structures on $\Syn$ and used this to provide a simple proof of the classical statement that $\j^1$ detects the divided $\al$-family.
+Together, these two articles are the first steps in a wider project of detection statements of ring spectra using modern techniques of synthetic spectra, another instance of this being the fundamental detection statements for $\tmf$ in \cite[\textsection5]{smfcomputation}.
+A quick modified AN-filtration argument (similar to \Cref{filtrationone}) shows that $\j^2$ at $p\geq 5$ can only detect the divided $\alpha$-family, but at $p=2$, $\j^2$ can be used to detect many new $v_2^{32}$-periodic families in the stable stems; see \cite{v232families} as well as applications to the geometry of exotic spheres in \cite{bauer_quigley}.
+In \cite{davies_beta}, the second-named author has also refined some of the computations here, generalising Shimomura's work \cite{shimbetaoneactionatthree}.
+We are also exploring forms of Behrens' $Q(N)$ spectra of \cite{ktwospheremark}; see \Cref{qnremark}.
+Equivariant versions of $\J^2$ and $Q(2)$ will also appear in forthcoming work of Balderrama--Linskens with the second-named author \cite{geometricnorms}.